-- Grossnickle is listed as the starting punter on the latest depth chart. - Grossnickle had perhaps his best game average punt wise at Oklahoma, despite having one blocked.
-He averaged 42.3 yards per punt with a long of 52 and two inside the opponent 20 yardline. - Grossnickle saw his first collegiate action against Colorado State and he responded with seven punts with a 41.4 yard average.
+- Grossnickle is CU's starting punter. - Grossnickle saved his best for last against Kansas State in week 11.
+With the previous six possessions going for touchdowns, three each, in which the Buffs fluxuated from an eight to 15 point lead, Grossnickle had a perfect booming 44 yard punt that K-State was forced to fair catch at the 5yard line.
+CU's defense then held on for the victory. - Grossnickle had perhaps his best game average punt wise at Oklahoma, despite having one blocked.
+He averaged 42.3 yards per punt with a long of 52 and two inside the opponent 20 yard line. - Grossnickle saw his first collegiate action against Colorado State and he responded with seven punts with a 41.4 yard average.
 He pinned two inside the opponent 20 yard line.
 He was extremely consistent, with six of the seven punts coming between 41-44 yards. - He is likely one of the fastest punters in the nation, having been clocked at 4.55 seconds in the 40-yard dash. - He earned the Bill McCartney Award after spring practice as the most improve special teams player and also won the Iron Buffalo Award among all specialists for work, dedication, toughness and total poundage lifted in the weight room. - Grossnickle and fellow redshirt freshman TE DaVaughn Thornton were the first Denver East athletes to sign national letters of intent at CU since 1964.
 Add in RB Quentin Hildreth, and there are three former East players who are redshirt freshmen in 2010. - Grossnickle was born on Sept.
-9, 1990, or 09-09-90. - Grossnickle kicked a 61-yard field goal while attending the Ray Guy kicking academy in 2009.
+9, 1990, or 09-09-90.

+Grossnickle kicked a 61-yard field goal while attending the Ray Guy kicking academy in 2009.